fephil/tali/README.md

 * Select SSH,
 * MySQL host: `127.0.0.1`,
 * Username: `[username]`.
-Default username is 'lesnar',
+Default username is 'tali',
 * Password: `[password]`.
-Default password is 'lesnar',
+Default password is 'tali',
 * Port: `leave blank`, (3306),
-* SSH Host: `[hostname]`, Default hostname is 'lesnar' or 'lesnar.dev',
+* SSH Host: `[hostname]`, Default hostname is 'tali' or 'tali.dev',
 * SSH User: `vagrant`,
 * SSH Password: `vagrant`.

 ### Adding PHP extensions

-If extra PHP modules are required e.g. GD, you can add them to the lesnar.yml file, under the PHP extensions variable.
+If extra PHP modules are required e.g. GD, you can add them to the tali.yml file, under the PHP extensions variable.
 Make sure you add the PHP 7 version of each extension e.g `php7.0-gd`.
 You can then install the extensions by running `vagrant provision` in the project folder.

 If you log into the Virtual Machine, you can run the following command to find available PHP 7 extensions: